awslabs/aws-encryption-sdk-specification/changes/2024-05-20-keystore-kms-config/change.md

 ### Hierarchy Keyring Caching

-Currently, the Hierarchy Keyring create's it's own cache.
+Currently, the Hierarchy Keyring creates its own cache.

 To facilitate Caching performance across Keystores/KMS Clients/KMS Keys, we could (optionally) break the Cache out of the Hierarchy Keyring.